lingui/js-lingui/docs/tutorials/react.rst

    React components for translation and formatting

 ``babel-preset-lingui-react``
-   Transform messages wrapped in components from ``lingui-react`` to ICU MessageFormat and validates them
+   Transforms messages wrapped in components from ``lingui-react`` to ICU MessageFormat and validates them

 ``lingui-cli``
    CLI for working with message catalogs

-1. Install ``babel-preset-lingui-react`` as development dependency, ``lingui-react`` as a runtime dependency and ``lingui-cli`` globally:
+1. Install ``babel-preset-lingui-react`` as a development dependency, ``lingui-react`` as a runtime dependency and ``lingui-cli`` globally:

    .. code-block:: shell